Wwebur/my-3d-room/README.md

 - [ ] Object picking, with information tooltips about the selected objects 👀.
 - [ ] Add a character (might not be a person).
 Not sure about this one, but I would like it 🤓.
 - [ ] Make any of the devices in the scene interactable.
 I'll need to learn more about Three before doing this, but could be an interesting feature 🧐.

-## 🏅 Credits

-Some of the objects in the scene weren't fully modeled by me, I want to use this section to thank the original artists of the items below for their amazing work.

-- **Gaming Chair**: The original model was created by [Jayrenn Reeve](https://www.blenderkit.com/asset-gallery-detail/6618bae2-6829-4baa-8229-cf4529769bfa/).
-I modified it to simplify the geometry and reduce the polygon count, while also making it more alike the one I have.

-- **Nintendo Switch**: The dock was grabbed from [here](https://grabcad.com/library/nintendo-switch-dock-1), and the actual console from [Smoggybeard](https://sketchfab.com/3d-models/nintendo-switch-b30e0a74899b4f9baf030d02f45ab599), on Sketchfab.
-Just like the chair, I modified it a bit to reduce the polygon count.
-- **Dualsense**: The PS5 controller is now a paid model, but when I contacted the artist to let him know that I was having problems with the payment (didn't went through after several tries), he gave it to me for free, huge thanks to him.
-By [AIR-3D](https://www.cgtrader.com/3d-models/electronics/other/playstation-5-dualsense-controller-2e5aeea9-ef27-4f6c-a2d5-30778062359e).
-- **Razer Headset**: The headphones on the stand of the desktop were made by [leonsavelind](https://sketchfab.com/3d-models/razer-kraken-v2-88dc32e383b243c1913bde9dd42f9200).